marcomarson/flask_server/README.md

-# Personal Website - Marco Marson
+# Personal Projects - Marco Marson

-This Project is a Python flask server to do all the hard work of my projects
+This Project is an lambda application for all my personal projects backend that will be hosted on AWS Lambda

 ## Installation